-Now you know why Poland was upset with President Obama and the new Obama European defense strategy.
+Now you know why Poland was upset with President Obama with the new Obama European defense strategy.
 We were rabidly approaching the boom days of the “Merchants of Death” back in the pre-World War I era – sell weapons to anybody, lie, cheat, steal but sell, sell, sell.

-“Provoking inadvertent crisis may be profitable for weapons firms, but it does not seem to be in the national interest – or for that matter the world’s”
+“Provoking inadvertent crisis may be profitable for weapons firms, but it does not seem to be in the national interest – or for that matter the world’s.”

 I suggest that you all read Merchants of Death by Engelbrecht and Hanighen.
 You may have to hunt your library for it, but it will be worth your effort if your goal is to understand the present times.
 You can also read about the life and times of Sir Basil Zaharoff.